Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 W3C validation for jediknight.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
 W3C validation for jedimaster.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
 W3C validation for CSS | Passed
-Chrome developer tools (debugging and responsiveness testing) | Passed Samsung A50 | When using game on this type of mobile the bodys image didn't reach the entire end of the phone due to the screensize so I added a black background to the body to stop any whitespace.
+Chrome developer tools (debugging and responsiveness testing -including all devices available) | Passed Samsung A50 | When using game on this type of mobile the bodys image didn't reach the entire end of the phone due to the screensize so I added a black background to the body to stop any whitespace.
 Iphone 7 | Images weren't rendering correctly on this type of mobile after being flipped, after some investigation and debugging, I figured out the solution was to add -webkit-backface-visibility: hidden; to the faceup and facedown card elements.
 Iphone X | Images weren't rendering correctly on this type of mobile after being flipped, after some investigation and debugging, I figured out the solution was to add -webkit-backface-visibility: hidden; to the faceup and facedown card elements.